“An epic backcountry adventure ride.”

 — Zach Allen

 This is a proper adventure ride.
-If you want to feel 'out there' and don't mind doing some hike-a-bike and 6000 plus feet of climbing, this is a spectacular backcountry adventure.
+If you want to feel 'out there' and don't mind doing some hike-a-bike and lots of climbing, this is a spectacular backcountry loop.

-From Georgetown, drive up and over Guanella Pass, then down the back side.
-Park at the parking area on the left at Burning Bear campground.
+From Georgetown, you can drive up and over Guanella Pass, then down the back side.
+Parking can be found at the Abyss Trailhead.

 Eventually the line of cairns will intersect the Red Cone Jeep Road